 Instead, Ms. Devine sells her pictures as photo albums and other printed products: “I realized I’ve been doing my clients a disservice for 7 years by giving them a disc that in most cases is in a drawer somewhere and never became something real.
 And now that I am giving them these real products, I am giving them so much more than I was before….[T]oday they get much more value for money.”

 Something like nPhoto's Folio Box (pictured) makes for an ideal upselling tool.

 Yet, more important is your takeaway.
 She adds, “You can’t upsell if you’ve given them the USB - then there’s nothing to upsell.
 You have a price, and this is the only price you’ll ever make from any client.”

 Cue $9,000 Order

 How’s Angelina’s photography business since her switch from shoot-and-burn to printed products?
 "I’ve made over $9,000 on one [sale]," says Angelina Devine.
-“We can see if we go to my wedding packages,” they’re structured in such a way that, “I have the potential to go bigger.
-If I just give them everything on a USB I don’t have any potential to go bigger – I haven’t given them any reason to come back to me and spend more money.”
+“We can see if we go to my wedding packages,” they’re structured in such a way that “I have the potential to go bigger.
+If I just give them everything on a USB, I don’t have any potential to go bigger – I haven’t given them any reason to come back to me and spend more money.”
 She adds, “I think it’s hard to sell a USB for $9,000.
 But selling products for $9,000 isn’t actually that hard.
-It takes some time with… the right pricing and the right structure, but it isn’t impossible.
-And if I can learn how to do it in three years everyone else can.”
+It takes some time to… the right pricing and the right structure, but it isn’t impossible.
+And if I can learn how to do it in three years, everyone else can.”